e-harrell/TSU/README.md

-# Examining data to predict football wins for Tennessee State University
+# Examining data from Tennessee State University to predict footbnall wins